-Jim Croce was a young musician trying to make his way back in the day of the counterculture, hippies and all things groovy.
+Jim Croce got his start in the '60s as a young musician trying to make his way back in the day of the counterculture, hippies and all things groovy.
 He spent most of his musical career playing gigs wherever he could find them.
 Often, he found himself touring and playing at one college campus after another.

 Jim Croce often traveled by small planes to get to different venues to perform.
-On night after performing at Northwestern College, he took off in a plane, in the dark.
+One night after performing at Northwestern State University in Natchitoches, Louisiana, he took off in a plane, in the dark.
 The light plane left from a small airstrip and soon got snagged in a treetop.
 The plane, tragically, went down just after takeoff.
-Croce and 5 other people, including his lead guitarist, Maury Muehleisen, lost their lives that night.
+Croce and five other people, including his lead guitarist, Maury Muehleisen, lost their lives that night.

 The night that Jim Croce lost his life in that accident, he had just finished playing his last gig.
-Unfortunately, is wasn’t well attended because he was in competition with another event.
-The “Battle of the Sexes.”
+Unfortunately, is wasn’t well attended because he was in competition with another event, the tennis match billed as the “Battle of the Sexes.”
 At the time Billie Jean King’s and Bobby Rigg’s tennis match won out in the ratings.

 Jim Croce’s studio albums included: